-While your aging parents may not have special dietary needs, it is important to make sure they are still receiving all of the proper nutrients necessary to live a longer and healthier life.
+While your aging parents may not have special dietary needs, it is important to ensure they are still receiving all the proper nutrients necessary to live a longer and healthier life.

 As your parents age, certain foods become more important in sustaining a healthy lifestyle while other foods can be potentially harmful to their health later on.

 Here are five nutrients that the elderly need in order to maintain an independent, healthy, and longer life.

 1. Nutrients like Omega 3 fatty acids, calcium, and Vitamin D can increase health.
 Preparing foods rich in these three nutrients can help reduce heart disease, cancer, and arthritis as your parents age.
 Additionally, Calcium and Vitamin D can help to preserve bone health and even lower blood pressure!
 Integrating these nutrients into your elderly parents’ meals every day can make a big difference in keeping them healthy longer.
 Omega 3 fatty acids can be found in many types of fish and in flaxseed oil.
 Calcium and Vitamin D can be found in milk, kale, broccoli, and yogurt.

 2. Magnesium is a great way to boost immune system function.
 Regardless of the season, as your parents age, they will become increasingly susceptible to germs and viruses.
 Help them to boost their immune system and fight off potentially harmful bacteria by consuming magnesium.
 Although magnesium absorption decreases with age, eating unprocessed fruits, vegetables, nuts, whole grains, beans, and seeds is a great way to get as much magnesium from your foods.